MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ms.custom:
 - seo-marvel-apr2020
 localization_priority: Priority
-description: "This article is a guide on OneDrive for enterprises.
-Learn about features, planning, configuration, deployment, and management in OneDrive for enterprises."
+description: "This article is a guide for enterprises on using OneDrive.
+Learn about features, planning, configuration, deployment, and management of OneDrive."
 ---

 # OneDrive guide for enterprises